nanomq/nanomq/docs/en_US/config-description/broker.md

   - 1 - infinity
 - `mounted_file_path`: Specifies the file path where the SQLite database file is mounted; default: `nanomq running path`
 - `flush_mem_threshold`: Specifies the threshold for flushing messages to the SQLite database.
 When the number of messages reaches this threshold, they are flushed to the SQLite database; default: 100, Value range: 1-infinity
 - `resend_interval`: Specifies the interval, in milliseconds, for resending the messages after a failure is recovered.
 This is not related to the trigger for the resend operation; default: 5000.
-Note:  **Only work for broker**.
+Note:  **Only work for broker**. <!--@jaylin, not quite sure what does only work for broker mean-->